Orvybr0wn1/swift-welcome/README.md

 ![termm](https://s3.amazonaws.com/learn-verified/XcodeTerminal1.png)

-In order to setup your terminal to look and act like mine (which is important, it will make your life much easier during this course), copy and paste this command into your terminal.
+In order to set up your terminal to look and act like mine (which is important as it will make your life much easier during this course), copy and paste this command into your terminal.
 (WARNING: This will override any custom bash profile you currently have!)

 `curl https://raw.githubusercontent.com/flatiron-school/dotfiles/master/.bash_profile -o ~/.bash_profile`